“You can’t plow a field simply by turning it over in your mind.”

 Planning a novel is the most important aspect of creating one.
 Even if you’re a pantster, at some or the other point, you’ll realise the need to arrange the novel in an order which will ensure that the novel is structured properly.

-Organising everything from the starting comes as a second nature to planners, like me, but it becomes a headache for pantsters and the writers/authors who are new to the craft and find it a little overwhelming at times to keep a track of the basic plot line of their novel while actually writing it.
+Organising everything from comes as second nature to planners, but it becomes a headache for pantsters and the writers who are new to the craft who find it a little overwhelming at times to keep a track of the basic plotline of their novel while writing it.

 There are many ways in which one can plan a novel.
-The most basic way to plan your novel is to use the 3-Act Structure.
-In this post, I’ll be only introducing the 3-Act Structure along with its advantages and uses.
-But in my next post, I’ll explain all the three acts in detail.
+The most basic way to plan your novel is to use the 3-Act Structure, a modified and evolved version of Aristotle’s way of writing tragedy.
+In this post, I’ll be introducing the 3-Act Structure along with its benefits and uses.
+In order to read the 3-Act Structure in detail, please read this: The 3-Act Structure: In Detail

 - Act-1: Introductions and Conflict